 The J Bar L Ranch is a single operation, managed across two locations, 280 miles apart.
 While we spend most of the summer grazing season at our Centennial Valley ranch, we move our cattle to our Melville ranch for the winter season.
-The Anderson, Brundage, Smith, and Stibal Barn rentals are all located in the Centennial Valley and operates May through September, while the Crazy D Lodge is located at our Melville headquarters and is available to rent year-round.
+The Anderson, Brundage, Smith, and Stibal Barn rentals are all located in the Centennial Valley and operates May through September, while the Crazy D Lodge is located at our Melville headquarters and is available to rent during the spring and fall seasons.
 Both are remote locations that offer stunning views and unparalleled opportunities for outdoor adventure.

 How secluded is the J Bar L?

 How do I get to the J Bar L’s Centennial Valley location?

 The J Bar L’s Centennial Valley location is more than twenty miles from pavement, so you can expect to drive over dirt roads that aren’t well maintained.
 Although 4-wheel drive is not necessary in all seasons, we highly recommend a high-clearance, 4-wheel drive vehicle with all-terrain tires to best access all of the roads in the Centennial Valley.
 Because we are so remote, GPS and Google Maps are unreliable.
 Once you book your stay, our guest manager will provide you with specific directions and maps to ensure a safe and easy trip.

 The closest airport to the J Bar L, Centennial Valley is the Idaho Falls Regional Airport, which is approximately 2 hours away.
 Idaho Falls receives flights from Denver, Salt Lake City, Minneapolis St. Paul, Las Vegas, Phoenix/Mesa, Los Angeles, and Oakland.

 How do I get to the J Bar L’s Melville Location?